Chaitanyarai899/Twitter-NLP-WebApp/README.md

 ## Unfortunate Update
 My twitter API access was revoked recently as twitter API V2 became a paid service.
 Now, in order to fetch tweets from the twitter API I'll have to spend $100 dollars a month which is just not practical for a full-time student.
-Sadly, the webApp is not working anymore.
+Sadly, the webApp is not live anymore.